dashingsoft/pyarmor/docs/how-to/third-party.rst

 Third party libraries
 =====================

-Here are list problem libraries and possible solutions.
-Welcome create pull request to append new libraries sort alphabetically case insensitivity.
+Here are the list of problem libraries and possible solutions.
+You are welcome to create a pull request to append new libraries (sort alphabetically case insensitivity).

 .. list-table:: Table-1.
 Third party libraries
    :header-rows: 1